 A mousse can be sweet or savory, like this lighter-than-air side dish.
-Make it ahead of time and reheat in the microwave.
-Bake the sweet potatoes in soufflé cups or in a gratin or casserole dish.
+Make it ahead of time and reheat in the microwave when you’re ready to serve!

 The great part about this recipe is that you don’t have to do any special shopping for it!
-Simply take a look in your refrigerator vegetable drawer and roast whatever awaits you.
+Simply take a look at your veggie inventory at home and roast whatever you find!

 Baked beans can make a great side dish, but this recipe, which includes low-fat kielbasa, makes for a hearty, filling dinner.